When Your Child Has Irritable Bowel Syndrome

 Symptoms of IBS can vary from child to child.
 Common symptoms include:

 - Painful cramps

 How is IBS Diagnosed?

-To diagnose IBS, the doctor will start by asking about your child’s medical history.
+To diagnose IBS, the health care provider will start by asking about your child's medical history.
 A physical exam will be performed.
-The doctor may also order some tests to rule out other digestive problems.
+The health care provider may also order some tests to rule out other digestive problems.

 How is IBS Treated?

 There is no cure for IBS.
 But your child's symptoms can be managed.
 The doctor might prescribe medication for symptoms such as diarrhea and constipation.
 There are also things you and your child can do at home to manage IBS: